BigFleet operator guide

 Security

-- Shard → provider: depends on the provider.
-Cloud providers typically use cloud-IAM for the underlying API; the BigFleet ↔ provider gRPC channel between them is process-local on the shard host or cell, so a Unix socket or localhost-only TCP is reasonable.
+bigfleet://shard/<shard_id>certificate when mTLS is on; verifying it is the provider’s job (the provider boundary is the validation point, ADR-0005).
+Cloud providers typically also use cloud-IAM for the underlying API; if the provider runs process-local on the shard host, a Unix socket or localhost-only TCP is reasonable.

 Upgrades